mshibanami/redirect-web/docs/redirect-rule.md

 ### Comments

-The **Comments** section allows you to add any notes or comments about your redirect rule.
+The **Comments** option allows you to add any notes or comments about your redirect rule.
 This can be useful for keeping track of why you created a specific rule or for providing context for others who might view your rules.

 ## URL Pattern